 Some of you may also have had the rather unexpected experience of your insomnia developing "a life of its own".
 That is, the original upsetting experience that started the sleep difficulty is long gone but the insomnia remains.
 This kind of phenomenon can happen if you. like many others, spent a lot of time in bed stressed-out "trying" to sleep as a way to combat the problem.
 Unfortunately, the more you "try" to sleep the less likely you are to sleep, and spending a lot of time in bed stressed-out can condition the bed and bedroom to become a rather unfriendly place, evoking stress and wakefulness instead of relaxation and sleepiness.

 The most common treatment for insomnia is sleep medication.
 While this group of medicines can be very effective particularly at the onset of symptoms, their long term use is generally not regarded by most sleep experts as a good strategy.
-Also, most people, at some point, begin feel that they want to get back to sleeping on their own; and when they do succeed, it brings with it a great sense of self-satisfaction.
+Also, most people, at some point, begin feel that they want to get back to sleeping on their own; and when people succeed in this, it brings a great sense of self-satisfaction.

 Again, while medications are useful, there is, fortunately, another strategy: Cognitive Behavioral Therapy for insomnia (CBT-I).
-This is a short-term psychotherapeutic, non-medication, treatment that can effectively address your difficulties with sleep, the counterproductive conditioning, and the worry, and problems with daytime function.
+This is a short-term psychotherapeutic, non-medication, treatment that can effectively address your difficulties with sleep, the counterproductive conditioning, the worry, and problems with daytime function.
+Most patients are able to complete treatment in 4 to 8 sessions.
+The first 1 to 2 sessions are devoted to completing a thorough assessment of your insomnia and its development along with a careful examination of any medical, psychiatric, and behavioral conditions that could be contributing to the problem.
+After the assessment process is completed, the remaining sessions are devoted to putting the initial treatment plan into action and making adjustments as indicated.

 For many years the practice guidelines set forth by both the Society of Behavioral Sleep Medicine and the American Academy of Sleep Medicine have deemed CBT-I a first-line treatment for chronic insomnia.